-- 1. Locate the transmission oil tanks (A, Figure 27) by raising the seat plate of the unit. - 2.
-Check the oil level when the unit is cold.
-The oil should be up to the "FULL COLD" mark (B) on the transmission oil tanks.
-If the oil is below this level, proceed to step #3.
+1. Locate the transmission oil tanks (A, Figure 28) underneath the seat plate and in front of the engine.

-- 3. Before removing tank caps (C), make sure the area around the tank cap and fill neck of the tank is free of dust, dirt, or other debris.
-Remove the tank caps. - 4.
-Add oil up to the "FULL COLD" full cold mark. - 5.
-Reinstall the tank caps.

-6. After adding oil to the tanks, it may be necessary to purge air from the hydraulic system.
+- 2. Check the oil level when the unit is cold.
+The oil should be up to the "FULL COLD" mark (B).
+If the oil is below this level, proceed to step #3. - 3.
+Before removing the tank caps, make sure the area around the tank cap and fill neck of the tank is free of dust, dirt, and other debris.
+Remove the tank cap. - 4.
+Add oil up to the "FULL COLD" mark. - Re-install the tank caps. - After adding oil to the tanks, it may be necessary to purge air from the hydraulic system.
 If the unit is not driving properly perform the Purging the Air from the Hydraulic System procedure.